PorusSuntoke/TensorFlow-Projects/README.md

 # TensorFlow-Projects
-Projects done on Google Colab using TensorFlow2.0
+Projects done in Python on Google Colab using TensorFlow2.0